How to get a Hungary residence permit by investing in property

 Hungary offers several types of residence permits, depending on the foreigner’s purpose of stay.
 Available options include a student visa, several kinds of employment residence permits varying by the applicants’ qualifications and type of employment, a family reunification permit, and a residence permit for investors, known as Hungary Golden Visa.

-The Hungary Golden Visa is granted for 10 years to investors who donate to an educational institution, invest in real estate fund units, or purchase property in Hungary.
+The Hungary Golden Visa is granted for 10 years to investors who donate to an educational institution or invest in real estate fund units.

 Can a Hungarian resident travel visa-free to Schengen countries?